-- To optimise value to the group and clients by writing life and non-life TPB in the EMEA region and selected speciality business with worldwide focus.
+- To optimise value to the group and clients by writing life and non-life TPB in Europe, Middle East and Africa region (EMEA) and selected speciality business with worldwide focus.
 The business unit providing reinsurance to third-party is labelled and marketed as Toa Re Europe (TRE). - To act as group risk carrier for peak risk and for regulatory and solvency reasons, i.e. write Internal Group Reinsurance (IGR) business, front business for Toa Re Japan or provide structured life reinsurance solutions to group client.